• « Return to page

 Reading

-We teach reading explicitly, as part of our daily English lessons.
-This includes VRIC sessions, daily phonics lessons, group reading, interventions, 1:1 reading with teachers, support staff and volunteers.
+At Newcroft, we teach reading explicitly and implicitly, as part of our daily English lessons.
+This includes reading domain lessons, VRIC sessions (Years 2-6), daily phonics lessons, group reading, interventions, 1:1 reading with teachers, support staff and volunteers.

-Our pupils are also taught the skills of reading and are immersed in literature through the non core curriculum.
+Our pupils are also taught the skills of reading and are immersed in literature through the foundation curriculum.

 Books at Newcroft